 Page 10 - Noise Factor and Conclusion

-Under idle conditions, the low RPM fan on the stock cooler is actually very quiet -- almost not audible in relation even to our extremely quiet configuration of Noctua NF-S12-800 in front, Noctua NF-S12-1200 at the back with Asus Q-Fan enabled to drop it to around 800rpm, Noctua NF-P12 on our NH-U12P heatsink, powered by a Seasonic M12 power supply with a low RPM ADDA fan.
+Again, under idle conditions, the low RPM fan on the Asus EN9600GT TOP is actually very quiet.
+In fact, it is almost not audible in relation even to our extremely quiet configuration of Noctua NF-S12-800 in front, Noctua NF-S12-1200 at the back with Asus Q-Fan enabled to drop it to around 800rpm, Noctua NF-P12 on our NH-U12P heatsink, powered by a Seasonic M12 power supply with a low RPM ADDA fan.

 Special thanks to Wil over at Asus for making this review possible.

 Starting from April 30, 2007, Number Ratings has been dropped for motherboards, RAM, and graphics cards.
 This is to ensure the most appropriate ratings reflected without the limits of using numbers.
 Everything else will continue using the Number Rating System.

 More information in our Review Focus.

 The NVIDIA 9600GT is an excellent bang for the buck card in the midrange segment.
 The Asus EN9600GT TOP 512MB is no exception; its high clocks can be even higher when overclocked.
 The special Asus cooler does its job very well too.

 Do you have any comments or questions about the ASUS EN9600GT TOP 512MB?
 Drop by our Forums.
 Registration is free, and it only takes a minute!

 4. Benchmark: FEAR

 6. Benchmark: Half Life 2: Lost Coast